WHY YOU’RE A GENIUS FOR HIRING IN Q1

 You’re basking in the warm glow of holiday lights and an eggnog-induced nap because you and your team are ready to win the race to hire in Q1.
-Bravo, way to use your noggin’!
-Here’s why your brilliant strategy will bring you success.
+As expert recruiters, we celebrate and commend you!
+Your brilliant strategy will bring you success because…

 I’m going to be honest, as an executive recruiting firm, we’re big fans of Q4 hiring.
-There are a lot of benefits.
 However, there can be one significant drawback: time.
-By pushing your hiring to Q1, you are giving yourself the gift of time.
-Obviously, you can’t take too long, or you’re going to lose the candidates you want, but the clock is ticking a little less loudly in January.
+By pushing your hiring to Q1, you’ve given yourself the gift of time.
+You can’t take too long, of course, or you’re going to lose the candidates you want, but the clock is ticking a little less loudly in January.

 Looking for more support with your hiring?
 Check this out.